Surf Patrol

-Surf Patrol, Australia's Lifesavers is an Australian reality television series that airs on the Seven Network.
-The series is produced by the Australian production company Cornerbox, the producers of Seven's other factual series The Force and Border Security: Australia's Front Line.
+Surf Patrol, Australia's Lifesavers is an Australian reality television series that aired on the Seven Network.
+The series was produced by the Australian production company Cornerbox, the producers of Seven's other factual series The Force and Border Security: Australia's Front Line.
 The first season was presented by Simon Westaway, with Naomi Robson taking over for season two, and Tom Williams for series three.

 The show premiered on 9 July 2007.
 The second season started airing from 12 May 2008, with a third aired from 14 July 2009.

 Overview

 The show follows the work of volunteer Surf Lifesavers on the beaches of New South Wales, Victoria, and Queensland.
 It also features the work of the Sydney Westpac Life Saver Rescue Helicopter and Sydney's Offshore Rescue Boats, such as the Cronulla District Lifesaver Rescue Boat.

 Reception

 Series One

 The first season, consisting of 17 episodes, began airing on 9 July 2007.
 The first reason of Surf Patrol was viewed by an average of 1.45 million people in Australia's mainland capital cities over the course of the series and was the highest rating program of the week on several occasions.